ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.1
+- Installing mods using the "Install with Mod Manager" button on Thunderstore will no longer produce duplicates.
+- Updating mods should now reflect on the installed screen.
+- Online section now shows 60 more mods per page.

 ### 3.1.0
 - Linux support (thanks to AryToNeX).
 - Updates will no longer prompt if a newer version is installed.